 Learn important information about Economic Sanctions.

+The U.S. Office of Foreign Assets Control (OFAC) administers and enforces economic sanctions programs primarily against countries and groups of individuals, such as terrorists and narcotics traffickers.
 U.S. economic sanctions and regulations are subject to change.
-These sanctions and regulations, among other things, prohibit and restrict access to certain financial services to include the ownership of accounts and movement of funds.
+Among other things, these sanctions and regulations prohibit and restrict access to certain financial services to include the ownership of accounts and movement of funds.

-Members traveling to or through countries subject to US economic sanctions should contact the Credit Union in advance of departure to discuss how your access to BFSFCU accounts and services may be affected.
+If you are traveling to or through countries subject to US economic sanctions, please contact the Credit Union of your departure to discuss how your access to BFSFCU accounts and services may be affected.

 BFSFCU reserves the right, at our sole discretion, to refuse all orders from or deposits into an existing account.

 For additional information about Sanctions Programs and Country Information, visit the OFAC website.

 The U.S. Department of State publishes current travel alerts and warnings that may also